Approximation algorithms for noncommutative CSPs: Introduction

+A notable example of a constraint satisfaction problem (CSP) is $\maxcut$, where we are given a graph $G = (V,E)$ and are asked to partition the vertices into two subsets such that the number of edges crossing the partition is maximized.
+It is natural to express this as a polynomial optimization, illustrated in Figure \ref{fig:maxcut-illustration}.

+What if instead of letting the variables represent unit scalars $\pm 1$, we let them represent unitary matrices\footnote{A unitary matrix is a matrix $X$ which satisfies $X X^* = X^* X=1$ where $X^*$ denotes the conjugate transpose of $X$ and $1$ denotes the identity matrix.} with $\pm 1$ eigenvalues?
+To get a number back out, we take their trace inner product.
+More precisely, we consider the following \emph{noncommutative optimization}

+Here $\ip{X}{Y} = \tr(X^* Y)$ is the dimension-normalized Hilbert-Schmidt inner product.
+Importantly, we are putting no restriction on the dimension of the operators.
+Note that (classical) $\maxcut$ is the one-dimensional restriction. $\maxcut$ is $\NP$-hard, so surely the noncommutative variant should be at least as hard!
+Indeed, since the dimension is not bounded, it is not even clear if the noncommutative problem is decidable.
+Surprisingly, this turns out to be false as shown by Tsirelson \cite{tsirelson1,tsirelson2}: The value of Eq. \ref{eq:ncmaxcut-in-intro} can be computed in polynomial time.
+We present a proof of this fact in Section \ref{sec:approximate-isometries}.

-$\lin{2}{k}$ is famously $\NP$-hard~\cite{karp}.
-However, efficient approximation algorithms for these problems have long been known.
-To understand the quality of these approximations, we need the following definition. \begin{definition} The \emph{approximation ratio} of an algorithm $\mathcal{A}$ for a CSP such as $\lin{2}{k}$ is the quantity $\inf_I \frac{\mathcal{A}(I)}{\opt(I)}$ where $I$ ranges over all possible instances of the problem and $\opt(I)$ is the optimal value of the instance $I$. \end{definition} H\r{a}stad~\cite{hastadmaxcut} proves that it is NP-hard to approximate $\maxcut$ to a ratio better than $0.94$.
-In the case of $\lin{2}{3}$ this inapproximability ratio stands at $\approx 0.944$~\cite{hastad}.
-Along these lines, the famous Unique-Games Conjecture (UGC)~\cite{khot_original,khot,mossel} states that: \begin{conjecture}[Unique-Games Conjecture] For every $\epsilon > 0$, there exists a large enough $k$, such that it is NP-hard deciding whether in a given instance of $\ugame{k}$ at least $1 - \epsilon$ or at most $\epsilon$ fraction of total weights can be satisfied. \end{conjecture}
+Figure \ref{fig:transition-max-cut} illustrates our knowledge of the complexity of both classical and noncommutative $\maxcut$.
+The $0.878$-approximation algorithm\footnote{The \emph{approximation ratio} of an algorithm $\mathcal{A}$ for a CSP such as $\maxcut$ is the quantity $\inf_I \frac{\mathcal{A}(I)}{\opt(I)}$ where $I$ ranges over all possible instances of the problem and $\opt(I)$ is the optimal value of the instance $I$.
+An $\alpha$-approximation is a polynomial-time algorithm with approximation ratio $\alpha$.} for $\maxcut$ due to Goemans and Williamson~\cite{goemansmaxcut} is known to be tight by Khot \emph{et al.} \cite{khot} assuming the Unique Games Conjecture (UGC).

-On the positive side, there are a variety of approximation algorithms for $\lin{2}{k}$ based on semidefinite programming (SDP) relaxations.
-We will see some of these SDP relaxations in Section \ref{sec:generalization-of-tsirelson}.
-The following definition captures the quality of an SDP relaxation:

-\begin{definition} The \emph{integrality gap} of an SDP relaxation for a CSP is $\inf_I\frac{\opt(I)}{\sdp(I)}$, where the infimum ranges over all instances $I$ of the CSP and $\sdp(I)$ is the optimal value of the SDP on the instance $I$. \end{definition}